‘Star Trek: Discovery’: What Do We Know About CBS Show Now?

 — Scott Mantz (@MovieMantz) January 25, 2017

-Sonequa’s Number One character is rumored to harken back to the original unaired pilot episode where Christopher Pike was Captain of the Enterprise, Spock merely a science officer, and Majel Barret played the ship’s first officer.
+Sonequa’s Number One character is rumored to harken back to the original unaired pilot episode where Christopher Pike was captain of the Enterprise, Spock merely a science officer, and Majel Barret played the ship’s first officer.

-Michelle Yeoh has been cast to play the Captain of the starship Shenzhou; she’s best known for her roles in Crouching Tiger, Hidden Dragon and the James Bond film Tomorrow Never Dies.
+Michelle Yeoh has been cast to play the captain of the starship Shenzhou; she’s best known for her roles in Crouching Tiger, Hidden Dragon and the James Bond film Tomorrow Never Dies.

 Doug Jones will be playing Lt.
 Saura, the science officer aboard the USS Discovery who is a new kind of alien never seen before.
 Anthony Rapp has been cast as Lt.
 Stamets, an astromycologist who studies fungus in space, not to mention the first openly gay character in the Star Trek universe.

-Spock’s father Sarek will be played by James Frain and is slated to be a regular cast member meaning the Enterprise’s science officer probably won’t be making an appearance on the new show because the two aren’t speaking at this point in the timeline.
+Spock’s father, Sarek, will be played by James Frain and is slated to be a regular cast member meaning the Enterprise’s science officer probably won’t be making an appearance on the new show because the two aren’t speaking at this point in the timeline.

 Was Star Trek: Discovery's Lead Character An Officer in Kirk's Enterprise?